EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/services/RSQkit.md

 By embedding the RSQkit and services into the EOSC Science Clusters, EVERSE will demonstrate improvements in the quality of research software and maximise its reuse, leading to standardised software development practices and sustainable research software.
 Furthermore, we will drive recognition of software and support career progress for developers, from researchers who code to RSEs, raising their capacity to guarantee software quality.

-You can find the RSQkit [here](https://everse.software/RSQKit/) - check out the latest comments,and make comments and suggestions.
+You can find the RSQkit [here](https://everse.software/RSQKit/) - check out the latest comments, and make comments and suggestions.